 Laser eye surgery

-Laser eye surgery procedures such as LASIK, SMILE and PRK involve using special lasers to reshape the cornea, which is the front surface and main focusing component of the eye.
+Laser eye surgery procedures such as LASIK, SMILE® and PRK involve using special lasers to reshape the cornea, which is the front surface and main focusing component of the eye.
 They are all carried out entirely on the outer surface of the eye.
-Laser eye surgery can be used to correct short and long sight, astigmatism and presbyopia.
+Laser eye surgery can correct short and long sight, astigmatism and presbyopia.

 Cataract surgery

-From this, you can see that both laser eye surgery and cataract surgery can be used to correct vision to reduce dependence on glasses or contact lenses for clear vision.
+From this, you can see that both laser eye surgery and cataract surgery can correct vision to reduce dependence on glasses or contact lenses for clear vision.

 Common Questions About Laser Eye Surgery and Cataracts